Welcome to my plant walk and forage picnic page. Please scroll all the way down for summer walks, or purchase a Gift Walk on the way.

 About my Walks

-I lead plant identification and nature walks in wild and tame green spaces.
-As much as these experiences are about sharing my passion for plants, and about identifying edible plants, they are an immersion in the rich natural world that surrounds us, even in the middle of a city.
-Experiencing the land we live on is critical if we are to love it enough to take care of it.
-To love it, we must know it.
-I hope that walking with me inspires you to walk on your own, and often.
+I lead plant walks and nature immersions in wild and tame green spaces.
+As much as these experiences are about sharing my passion for plants, and about identifying edible plants, they are an introduction to the rich natural world that surrounds us, even in the middle of a city.

-Every part of every season offers a unique opportunity to learn more about the plants that surround us in plain sight, especially in places where we do not expect to find them.
+Every part of every season offers a unique opportunity to learn more about the plants that live with us in plain sight, especially in places where we do not expect to find them.
 Yes, we even walk in winter.

-On our field trips we identify and talk about so-called weeds, or plants whose habit is invasive; exotic plants (introduced species); and native plants, some of which could - and should, but still don't - define an authentic regional cuisine.
-Awareness, sustainability and stewardship are the cornerstones of these immersions in nature.
-My own approach evolves, and I welcome the diverse perspectives that every person brings to our roving discussions.
+On our field trips we identify and talk about so-called weeds, or plants whose habit is invasive; introduced species; and native plants, some of which could - and should, but still don't - define an authentic regional cuisine.
+Awareness, sustainability and stewardship are the cornerstones of these interactions with nature.
+My own approach evolves, and I welcome the diverse perspectives that everyone brings to our roving discussions.

-My real goal, though, is to help tune your senses to the botanical and natural details at our feet, and above our heads.
-Nature is right here, even on our own city block.
+I hope to help tune your senses to the botanical and natural details at our feet, and above our heads.
+Nature is right here, and deserves to be seen.

 Photo: Jenny Hamp.